Jimmy Kimmel tearfully reveals son's health crisis

 "It's a terrifying thing," Kimmel said, his voice breaking.
 "You know, my wife is back in the recovery room, she has no idea what's going on and I'm standing in the middle of a lot of worried looking people -- kind of like right now -- who were trying to figure out what the problem is."

-Kimmel said a sonogram of the heart revealed the baby had been born with a heart disease in which a pulmonary valve was completely blocked and there was a hole in the wall between the left and right sides of his heart.
+Kimmel said a sonogram of the heart revealed the baby had been born with a heart condition in which a pulmonary valve was completely blocked and there was a hole in the wall between the left and right sides of his heart.

 Three days later, Billy underwent open-heart surgery at Children's Hospital Los Angeles.